zippiehq/web3.link/sealed-bid-drand.md

 This early resolution window allows the system to coordinate ahead of time, while still ensuring full public verifiability once `R` arrives.

-## L1 Time Anchoring for Timelock Rounds
+## L1 Bid Finality Anchoring

-To securely enforce the timeline (e.g., "before reveal"), the protocol uses **Ethereum L1 block hashes** as a trust anchor:
+To ensure a consistent and immutable set of encrypted bids, the protocol relies on **Ethereum L1 block hashes** as a finality anchor:

-- A known L1 block hash `H_L1` is used to establish when drand round `R - Δ` should be available.
+- A known Ethereum L1 block hash `H_L1` is **relayed to L2 or referenced off-chain** to mark the bidding cutoff point.
-- The system maps block timestamps to drand rounds using the known emission rate (e.g., one round every 30 seconds).
+- Once this block is finalized and observed, participants can be certain that **no additional bids will be accepted**, and the encrypted bid set is complete.
-- Smart contracts and watchers can use `H_L1` to determine whether early evaluation is allowed.
+- This allows early decryption using drand round `R - Δ` to begin safely, with all participants operating on the same bid data.

-This anchoring ensures that timelock boundaries are objectively and securely enforced using the Ethereum base layer.
+This mechanism ensures that early resolution operates over a sealed, finalized dataset and is consistent across L1, L2, and off-chain environments.

 ## TEE-Based Early Proofs Across L2s